sw2719/R6-server-changer/README.md

 * Work in progress!

 # To dos
-* Add handling for multiple accounts
-* Polish UI
-* If possible, Add launching game via UPLAY
+* If possible, Add launching game via UPLAYUI

 # Server list
 * default: Auto-select based on ping